NotBugThisFicha/My_DOTS-NavMeshAgent/README.md

 # My_DOTS-NavMeshAgent
  DOTS 1.0 Producive PathFinding by NavMeshQuere

-This project is my upgraded version(alpha) of the forging station code for path finding
+This project is my upgraded version(alpha) of the Forging Station blogger code for path finding

 Upgrade Supports:
 1) Unity Version 2022.1 or higher